LCA-CI-builds-repair/beets/CONTRIBUTING.rst

 like you that make beets continue to succeed.

 These guidelines describe how you can help most effectively.
-By following these guidelines, you can make life easier for the development team as it indicates you respect the maintainers’ time; in return, the maintainers will reciprocate by helping to address your issue, review changes, and finalize pull requests.
+By following these guidelinePlease refer to the CONTRIBUTING guidelines for information on how to contribute to this project., you can make life easier for the development team as it indicates you respect the maintainers’ time; in return, the maintainers will reciprocate by helping to address your issue, review changes, and finalize pull requests.